ONSdigital/application-profile/README.md

 ### Multiple measures

-We adopt the [measure dimension](https://www.w3.org/TR/vocab-data-cube/#dfn-measure-dimension) approach as, unlike the [multi-measure observations](https://www.w3.org/TR/vocab-data-cube/#dsd-mm-obs) approach, this allows us to specify measure- and observation-specific attributes.
+We adopt the [measure dimension](https://www.w3.org/TR/vocab-data-cube/#dfn-measure-dimension) approach as, unlike the [multi-measure observations](https://www.w3.org/TR/vocab-data-cube/#dsd-mm-obs) approach, this allows us to specify measure-specific and observation-specific attributes.

 We include a column in the CSV which specifies the measure for each observation.